Amanieu/parking_lot/README.md

 - You will have to use the `const_*` functions (e.g. `const_mutex(val)`) to
   statically initialize the locking primitives.
 Using e.g. `Mutex::new(val)` does not work on stable Rust yet.
-- The `wasm32-unknown-unknown` target is only supported on nightly and requires `-C target-feature=+atomics` in `RUSTFLAGS`.
+- The `wasm32-unknown-unknown` target is only fully supported on nightly with `-C target-feature=+atomics` in `RUSTFLAGS`. parking_lot will work mostly fine on stable, the only problem is it will panic instead of block forever if you hit a deadlock.

 To enable nightly-only functionality, you need to enable the `nightly` feature in Cargo (see below).